Fab1n/osx-copy-tags/README.md

 # osx-copy-tags

 With Mavericks OSX has the ability to store tags in files and folders.
-If you're looking for a solution to replicate (copy) all tags of same named files in a source and a target folder --> Here you are
+If you're looking for a solution to replicate (copy) all tags of same named files from a source to a target folder --> Here you are

 Usage: